Dmccullor/image_pixels/README.md

 Instructions for use:

 * Place all the images you want to analyze in a folder called "images" (all lowercase) into the parent folder (the folder that contains "img.exe")
-	-I have named this folder "image_height"
+	-I have named this folder "image_pixels"

 * Double click "img.exe"